mamei16/LLM_Web_search/README.md

 ## Search backends

 ### DuckDuckGo
 This is the default web search backend.

+Note that the `duckduckgo-search` package that was used for this search backend  changed name to `ddgs` and may now also retrieve results from other search engines such as Bing (see the [Installation section](#installation))

 ### SearXNG